swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Simple.

-The first one doesn't do any work that it doesn't have!
-The model changes come so fast there's absolute no reason to do any work.
-This works because Om is thoroughly decoupled design, data, views and control logic are no linked together.
-This counter to MVC approaches to link together changes in the model, to the view, and to completely unrelated side concerns like serializing app state into localStorage.
-This is what the Backbone.js version does and if you're a fan of JS MVCs I'm sure you've done this in your own applications.
+The first one doesn't do any work that it doesn't have to!
+Om is a thoroughly *decoupled* design: data, views and control logic are not inextricably tied together.
+This counter to MVC approaches that directly link together changes in the model, the view, and to fundamentally orthogonal concerns like serializing app state into localStorage.
+Every time you update a model you have to pay for a model change, a view update, and a localStorage write.

-You could argue that you could do this with Backbone.js.
-You could, but what would be the point, you would decouple your models, views, and controllers to the point where most of the APIs becomes effectively useless.

-This is exactly true for Om.
-We have a whopping 6 functions in our public api.
+WAT.

+Now it would seem you could adopt this architecture with a traditional JS MVC.
+But actually you couldn't, not without discarding much of the APIs they provide!
+You would need to ditch the event system.
+The View layer would need to replaced with React or something like it.
+And to get Om level rendering performance you need to switch all your data to immutable values.
+At which point you would be left with about 6 functions.

+Just like Om.

 ## How it works